pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

-# Add testing and security scanning to your application
+# Add testing and scanning to your application

 This how-to guide walks you through installing the optional OOTB Supply Chain with Testing and the optional OOTB Supply Chain with Testing and Scanning.